zorostang/fund-forwarding/README.md

 # fund-forwarding
-A smart conract that receives SCRT or sSCRT and forwards funds to a list of configured addresses
+A smart contract that receives SCRT or sSCRT and forwards funds to a list of configured addresses